BlueChilli/ChilliSource.Front/README.md

 #### (2) Component enhancers

 As well as being able to wrap your entire app.
-You can (and you should) wrap each component in a HOC which is created by `chilliFront`.
+You can (and you should) wrap each component in a HOC which is created by `chillifront`.
 You may want to have a prop automatically available in every component, like user data for example.

 Best to explain by example.